ROUNDUP: Rockwell Automation Sees Higher Earnings, Sales In FY23

-WASHINGTON (dpa-AFX) - While reporting higher third-quarter earnings and sales, Rockwell Automation Inc. (ROK) on Wednesday issued fiscal 2023 earnings and sales growth forecast.
+WASHINGTON (dpa-AFX) - While reporting higher fiscal fourth quarter earnings and sales, Rockwell Automation Inc. (ROK) on Wednesday issued fiscal 2023 earnings and sales growth forecast.

 For fiscal 2023, the company expects earnings per share of $9.54 to $10.34, and adjusted earnings per share of $10.20 to $11.00.